 Kolberg noted that the team’s primary work is to help members who’ve reached a point where they may be struggling with their finances.

 Still, he and other Affinity Plus leaders are hopeful the CUNA FiCEP training can expand so that other employees learn the skills and can counsel members well before they face financial challenges.

 About Affinity Plus Federal Credit Union

-Based in St. Paul, Minn., Affinity Plus Federal Credit Union is a not-for-profit financial cooperative that puts people first above profits.
+Based in St. Paul, Minn., Affinity Plus Federal Credit Union is a not-for-profit, financial cooperative that puts people first above profits.
 Members of Affinity Plus receive maximum value through competitive rates, minimal fees, and unique, member-centric products and programs.
-Established in 1930 and with over $2 billion in assets, Affinity Plus has 28 branches located throughout Minnesota and is owned by more than 195,000 members.
+Established in 1930 and with over $2 billion in assets, Affinity Plus has 28 branches located throughout the state and is owned by more than 195,000 members.
 Additional information is available at affinityplus.org or by calling (800) 322-7228.